-is not sufficient as an excuse.
-The set-tled law of the state is that as long as that power to appreciate the nature and quality of the act is present, no man must commit crime if he would escape the consequences.
-"If he cocks, aims and discharges a revolver, as it is alleged here, did he know when he cocked and fired the weapon that the act was wrong and that it would probably destroy a life, and did he know that the act was for-bidden by law?
+c.cuse unless the Illusion is of such a character that if true it would result in his injury.
+"Proof of partial or incipient insanity is not sufficient as an excuse.
+The set-tled law of the state is that as long as that power to appreciate the nature and quality of the act is present, no man must commit crime if he would except the consequences.
+"If he cocks, alms and discharges a revolver, as it is alleged here, did he know when he cocked and fired the weapon that the act was wrong and that if would probably destroy a life, and did he know that the act was for-bidden by law?
 That is the question which the law must have answered.
-"Under the rule of evidence the story. which the law must have answered.
-"Under the rule of evidence the story, claimed by the defendant's wife to have been told by her to the defendant, is admitted not as affecting the character of the deceased, but that you might considering her story, her credibility as a witness is highly material, and ev-erything that she has said or done must be taken into consideration.
-Her admissions regarding the relations ex-isting between herself and the defend-ant prior and subsequent to this trag-edy and prior to her marriage, or any other act should be weighed in connec-tion with her story.
+"Under the rule of evidence the story, claimed by the defendant's wife to have been told by her to the defendant.
+Is admitted not as affecting the character of the deceased, but that you might considering her story, her credibility as a witness is highly material, and ev-erything that she has said or done must be taken into consideration.
+Her ating between herself and the defend-ant prior and subsequent to this trag-edy and prior to her marriage, or any other act should be weighed in connec-tion with her story.
+"A wide latitude was allowed on credit to all that wou should give due or with her story.

-tion with her story.
-"A wide latitude was allowed on cross examination.
-You should give due credit to all that was developed along eredit to all that was developed aiming with other facts.
-The letters, the will, and the codicli before you were not ad-mitted under any ruling as to their competency, but by consent of counsel.
-"There has been ne denial entered here that desth resulted from pistol shot wounds inflicted by the defendant.
-"The local pressumption is that the "The burden of proof is on the decement."
+cross examination.
+You should give due credit to all that was developed along with other facts.
+The letters, the will, and the codicil before you were not ad-mitted under any ruling as to their competency, but by consent of counsel.
+"There has been no denial entered here that death resulted from pistol shot wounds infloted by the defendant.
+"The legal presumption is that the defendant was same when he committed the act.
+It was not incumbent on the prosecution to introduce preliminary testimony to show that he was same.
+"The burden of proof is on the de-fense.

-"Whoever denies sanity must prove "Whoever denies sanity must prove Whoever denies sanity must prove that insanity is present.
-The law as-sumes that all men are sane as it as-sumes all men innecent.
+fense.
+"Whoever denies sanity must prove that insanity is present.
+The law as-sumes that all men are same as it as-sumes all men innocent.
 The burden of proving a crime is on the prosecution, but the burden of overthrowing sanity is on the person claiming it.
 The de-fendant is entitled to the benefit of the doubt in this case.

-loubt in this case. doubt in this case.
 "The hypothetical questions answered by the experts assumed certain facts and the answer was only the opinion of the expert on those assumed acts.
 You are not obligated, nor are you permitted to accept opinions as you would facts.
-In considering the testimony of medical experts you are to consider their experts.